Costa Concordia captain sentenced to 16 years for 2012 shipwreck

 The court sentenced Schettino to 10 years for multiple manslaughter, five years for causing the shipwreck and one year for abandoning his passengers.
 He also received a one month civil penalty for failure to report the accident correctly.

-He was left alone on the stand to answer for the disaster after the ship's owner, the Costa Cruises unit of Carnival Corp, paid a 1 million euro (0.85 million pounds at the time) fine and prosecutors accepted plea bargains from five officials.
+He was left alone on the stand to answer for the disaster after the ship's owner, the Costa Cruises unit of Carnival Corp, paid a 1 million euro ($1.3 million at the time) fine and prosecutors accepted plea bargains from five officials.

 "Lots of people who were there and played a role were excluded today," Schettino's lawyer Donato Laino said outside the theatre.
 "We think the facts of the case were different."